Would you like an informal wedding?

 I am happy to help plan and prepare with you, and just as happy to get out of the way and let you do it all!
 You tell me what you want.
 (I got married in a tree):

-I have participated in Celtic pagan rituals in Britain, festivities with head-hunting hill tribes in the Philippines, Catholic Saint’s day fiestas, gypsy fairs in Spain, Rastafarian church ceremonies in West Africa, Buddhist blessings in Sri Lankan caves, Indian Hindu pilgrimages, and familiar Christian baptisms and funerals.
+I have participated in Celtic pagan rituals in Britain, festivities with head-hunting hill tribes in the Philippines, Catholic Saint’s day fiestas in the Philippines, gypsy fairs in Spain, Rastafarian church ceremonies in West Africa, Buddhist blessings in Sri Lankan caves, Indian Hindu pilgrimages, and familiar Christian baptisms and funerals.

 I can suggest the best aspects of these and other rituals to help you find yours.